-Whether you’re considering consolidating credit card debt, paying for home repairs, or getting past an unexpected emergency, applying for a personal loan may be your best financial move.
+Whether you’re considering borrowing or refinancing education debt, applying for a loan may be your best financial move.

-If you’re unsure where to begin on your personal loan paperwork, here is a list of seven common documents your lender may request, as well as how to find them.
+If you’re unsure where to begin on your student loan documents, here are seven pieces of information or paperwork your lender may request, as well as how to find them.

 1. Credit score and history

 2. Valid identification

 3. Social Security number

 5. Recent tax documents

 7. Payment obligations